 ScB students are required to complete a capstone course as one of their additional courses.
 We’re pretty insistent that capstones be taken during the senior year -- it is a capstone, after all.
 There are rare exceptions.
 They’ve been cases in which a student really wants to use a particular course as their capstone, but it’s not going to be offered their senior year, or wants to work with a particular faculty member who won’t be here during their senior year.
 We most definitely do not allow courses taken in the first two years to be used as capstones.
-A list of courses that may be used as capstones is at http://cs.brown.edu/degrees/undergrad/concentrations/capstone/.
+A list of courses that may be used as capstones is here.
 Note that the list includes CSCI 1970, our independent study course.
-There may be other courses that can be used as capstones: ask the instructor.
+There may be other courses that can be used as capstones: ask the instructors.

 It’s important that you fill out a capstone registration form and have it signed by the capstone-course instructor before the end of shopping period in the semester you’re taking the course: the work required of a capstone in a course might be different from the work required if you’re not doing a capstone.

-Double Concentrating vs. the Combined AB/ScB
+Double Concentrating vs. The Combined AB/ScB

 You might wish to double concentrate.
 The university imposes no limits on the amount of overlap between concentrations (it used to, but no longer).
 Instead, it leaves it to the department to set such rules.
 We permit an overlap of two courses.
 If you are intending to double concentrate, please check with the other concentration to make sure you’re abiding by their rules on overlap as well.
 Note that we don’t include the calculus prereq in this overlap, since so many concentrations require it.
 We’re also reasonably happy to overlook other basic math courses from the overlap, such as linear algebra.
 Please be aware that the deadline for declaring a second concentration is the end of your seventh semester.
 This is a pretty strict deadline.

 One very confusing item is the (five-year) combined ScB and AB degree.
 This is not the same as a double concentration.
-You may have a double concentration with an ScB and an AB concentration (or even two ScB concentrations).
+You may have a double concentration with two AB concentrations, an ScB and an AB concentration (or even two ScB concentrations).
 Double concentrations are done in the normal eight semesters (or, with permission from the deans, nine semesters).
 Your diploma will say you’ve completed an ScB if at least one concentration is an ScB, otherwise it will say you’ve completed an AB.
 Your transcript will indicate which concentrations you’ve completed.
 The combined ScB and AB program is a ten-semester, 38-course program, for which your diploma will say you’ve graduated with the combined ScB and AB degree.

 Many students would like to study abroad for a semester (typically in the junior year).
 We fully support you on this and will be happy to talk to you about places where you might study.
-Note there are english-speaking programs in non-english-speaking countries as well as programs that require proficiency in the language of the country.
+Note there are English-speaking programs in non-English-speaking countries as well as programs that require proficiency in the language of the country.